learn-co-students/sinatra-sessions-onl01-seng-ft-021020/README.md

 *Remember to `bundle install` before proceeding!*

-### Part I:
+### Part I: storing data in and retriving data from the session hash

-Run `shotgun` to start up your app.
-Then, navigate to the `/first_exercise` path.
-Follow instructions for each step, and be sure to run `learn` before implementing each step.
+* Run `shotgun` to start up your app.
+* Navigate to the `/first_exercise` path.
+Follow the instructions in the browser for each step, and be sure to run `learn` before implementing each step.
 Make each test pass before proceeding to the next step.

-### Second Exercise
+### Part II: logging in and logging out

-In our second exercise, we will navigate to the `/second_exercise` path.
+* Navigate to the `/second_exercise` path.
 As in the previous lesson, be sure to run `learn` before implementing each step.

-Make each test pass before proceeding to the next step.
+* In this excersie, we'll be setting the `:id` key of the `session` hash equal to a value of `1`.
+Why are we doing this?
+The session is simply a way to store user data on a temporary basis.
+In any web application, a user ID is typically used as a session ID.
+This is because an ID attribute of a user is a unique identifier that will always be distinguishable from other user ID attributes.

+Consequently, the act of "logging in" a user works like this:

+1. User fills out a log in form with their email and password.
+User hits "sumibt" and posts that form to a route in the controller.
+2. That controller route gets the email and password from the params.
+Then, we search the database for a user with that info.
+Something like `User.find_by(email: params[email], password: params[:password])`.
+3. The `session[:id]` is set that the ID of that user.

+* Now, navigate to the '/fetch_session_id' route.
+Notice that we can access and render in the browser the `session[:id]` value.
+Remember that the session hash, and it's content, is available in *any controller route*.
+That means that whatever you store in there can be accessed at any time.
+Storing information about the user currently interacted with, or logged in to, your app will allow you to know who the current user is on any page of your app.

+* Once you have the `GET '/fetch_session_id'` test passing, checkout the `get '/logout'` route in your controller, `app.rb`.
+Here we will accomplish the act of "logging out" our imaginary user.
+The act of "logging out" is simple the act of clearing the content of the session hash, including the `:id` key.
+The `.clear` method that you can all on any hash should accomplish this.

+And that's it!

 ### Resources
 - [Primer on Cookie-Based Sessions](http://www.allaboutcookies.org/cookies/session-cookies-used-for.html)